 - Approx. 5 cups of wild greens.
 What you use is according to your taste.
 (And obviously, the selection will vary season to season.)

-- 1 tablespoon anchovy paste or fish sauce (entirely optional)
+- 1 tablespoon anchovy paste or fish sauce (entirely optional but recommended)

 - 2 tablespoons of finely chopped ginger